ToposInstitute/RelationalThinking-Book/_sources/chp0.md

 :::

-Looked at individually each of the above situations seem quite different.
+Looked at individually, each of the above situations seem quite different.
 But their directed graphs make it clear that they all share the same essential structure.
 Abstractly, they are all the same graph, which we can represent in unlabeled form:

 ![whoops!](./assets/Ch1/SimpleDG.jpg)

 When used casually like this, directed graphs are little more than convenient pictures–visual heuristics that make it easier to think about the underlying situations.
-But directed graphs are also a powerful _formal_ tool, something we can be communicated to a computer.
-Over the course of this book we will unpack the details of AlgebraicJulia through an extended look at directed graphs and related ideas.
+Over the course of this book we will adopt a more formal point of view, unpacking the capabilities of AlgebraicJulia through an extended look at directed graphs and related ideas.

 ## 0.2 Why directed graphs?

-Having established what a directed graph is we will now want to do things to directed graphs, expanding our repertoire of tools for graph manipulation.
+Why are we choosing to focus on directed graphs?

+In one sense, directed graphs give us a nice combination of simplicity and versatility.
+They are both easy to understand and rich in terms of applications.
+They are conveniently pictographic, allowing us to make pretty illustrations, but are also a powerful _formal_ tool, something we can communicate to a computer in order to model complex systems.
+As we try to get a sense of what AlgebraicJulia is all about, it is helpful to be working with something that is both accessible and deep.

+But the real reason we want to look at directed graphs because they are also _fragile_.

-When working with directed graphs in practice we readily find a variety of manipulations and comparisons that would be convenient to perform.
-If we've modeled some situation and then our understanding of that situation changes we'll want to update the details of our graph to reflect this improved understanding, adding and deleting components as necessary.
-Informally, we can easily do this easily on a whiteboard or with pencil and paper.
-The problem is, there's nothing to stop us from writing nonsense.
+Suppose we've modeled some situation in a computer using a directed graph.
+If our understanding of that situation changes then we're going to want to update the details of our graph to reflect this improved understanding.
+Specifically, we'll need the ability to add and delete components as necessary.
+The problem seems to be that, if we have the ability to freely add and delete graph components then there's nothing to stop us from making _broken graphs_!
-///MUTANT GRAPH IMAGE

-2. Broken models and the DANGLING EDGE conditionIf we're trying to represent the world with a directed graph then a broken graph is a problem because it invalidates the underlying model.
+ If we're trying to represent the world with a directed graph then a broken graph is a problem because it invalidates the underlying model.
 It's not that the model becomes incorrect.
 It becomes meaningless.
 If "loves" needs both a lover and a beloved then the following is an undefined/ungrammatical..."Tuco loves"

+Broken models and the DANGLING EDGE condition.

 Rupturing our graph in this way also ruptures any underlying meaning the graph may have had---A "ruptured" graph is one that is suffering from a DANGLING EDGE CONDITION

-3. The difficulties of a computerWhen used casually like this, directed graphs are little more than convenient pictures–visual heuristics that help us to think about the underlying situations.
-When used casually like this, directed graphs are little more than convenient pictures–visual heuristics that help us to think about the underlying situations.
+The problem is that directed graphs a prone to getting broken in this way.
+In a computation setting, directed graphs are _fragile_.

 Things get even worse when we try to enter these things into the computer because we now have to work formally instead of casually.The burden of formality.
-In order to work with graphs at the level of detail needed for a computer there will be lots of rules and conditions that need to be adhered to As we do more intricate thing: merging graphs, separating subgraphs, performing surgeryin order to avoid the dangling edge condition.If we have the ability to manipulate our graphs then we also have the ability to break them.
+In order to work with graphs at the level of detail needed for a computer there will be lots of rules and conditions that need to be adhered to As we do more intricate thing: merging graphs, separating subgraphs, performing surgery. in order to avoid the dangling edge condition.

+If we have the ability to manipulate our graphs then we also have the ability to break them.

-4. An elegant solution - building up to DPOsIn this book we will show an elegant way to deal with this problem If you try to write computer programs about directed graphs entirely in terms of their arrows and vertices then it's going to be a real pain in the ass to manipulate them without breaking the dangling edge condition.
+An elegant solution - building up to DPOsIn this book we will show an elegant way to deal with this problem

+If you try to write computer programs about directed graphs entirely in terms of their arrows and vertices then it's going to be a real pain in the ass to manipulate them without breaking the dangling edge condition.
 With Algebraic Julia, we instead try to think about the relationships between arrows and vertices as the things we think about.
 We will pursue this strategy and some length, and much of it will seem unnecessarily abstract at first.

-But in the end, we will arrive at the concept of a "Double Pushout Rewrite Rule," a category theoretic design pattern that allows us to perform intricate surgery on graphs without having to worry about the dangling edge condition.5.
-Relational thinkingIn the process, and with the help of Algebraic Julia, you will learn new tools for thinking about relationships.
+But in the end, we will arrive at the concept of a "Double Pushout Rewrite Rule," a category theoretic design pattern that allows us to perform intricate surgery on graphs without having to give a seconf thought to the dangling edge condition.

+The problem is that these tools exist at a level of abstraction that people are simply not accustomed to thinking about.

+In the process, and with the help of Algebraic Julia, you will learn new tools for thinking about relationships.

+Although we will talk at length about directed graphs, this isn't really a book about directed graphs.

 The real goal of this book is to give you a taste of what we're calling "relational thinking."
 This is a style of thinking that tries to narrow down to a solution from the space of sensible structures by methodically reflecting on "what" it is that we're looking for rather than focusing on "how" to construct a solution and verify that the construction will always produce a sensible structure.

-6. Conclusion - Enoy!Graphs are a good example - simple! - but not representative of everything AJ can do.
-AJ is being developed to be a serious scientific modeling platform. part of that future is helping people get the hang of how to think about things with algebraic juliaBut in order to use AJ effectively you need to have some sense of the way to organize your thoughts on that platform.
+Enoy!Graphs are a good example - simple! - but not representative of everything AJ can do.
+AJ is being developed to be a serious scientific modeling platform. part of that future is helping people get the hang of how to think about things with AlgebraicJulia.

+But in order to use AlgebraicJulia effectively you need to have some sense of the way to organize your thoughts on that platform.
 This is your introduction!

-The problem is that these tools exist at a level of abstraction that people are simply not accustomed to thinking about.